ocindev/laptimelogger/01_timelogger/README.md

 # Laptime logger for Project Cars 2 Dedicated Server

 This lua addon logs valid personal best laptimes for participants on the Dedicated Server sorted by the vehicle.
-It outputs the results into a *_data.json file in the lua_config folder.
+It outputs the result into a *_data.json file in the lua_config folder.

-JSON Data Format:
+## JSON Data Format:

 ```javascript
 ...